Navybits/grow-doc/docs/index.md

 ### <a name="adjusted_schema_method">How to add it ?</a>

 In `lib/both/main.js`, use the method `addSchema` of `ui-config-collector`.
-Similarly to the schema declaration in [collection creation](#collection_creation), fields definition can hold: type (String, Number, Boolean, Date, Object...), an array of allowedValues, and a label.
+Similarly to the schema declaration in [collection creation](#collection_creation), fields definition can hold: type (String, Number, Boolean, Date, Object, Time, Array...), an array of allowedValues, and a label.
 As for foreign fields, additional info are needed: isLink, linkName, linkedField, and linkedCollection.
 For example: